-For some people, asthma is a detail in their lives.
-For others, it requires hospitalizations for severe asthma attacks.
-Understandably so, the signs and symptoms of the disease range across a broad spectrum.
+The symptoms of asthma can range from mild to severe enough to require hospitalization.
 Asthma is caused by constricting and swelling of the airways (bronchospasms), making it difficult to breathe, and producing superfluous mucus.
-There is no cure for asthma, but its symptoms can be managed and improved.
+There is no cure for asthma, but its symptoms can be managed.

-Many asthma patients experience different asthma symptoms each time they suffer a flare-up (known as an asthma attack).
-Some patients experience differing amounts of symptoms with each attack.
-The may be mild during one asthma attack and severe during the next.
-For this reason, many asthma patients may not realize that they are experiencing an asthma attack each time, and they may not recognize that their condition is worsening.
+Many patients experience different asthma symptoms each time they suffer a flare-up (known as an asthma attack).
+Some patients experience symptoms in differing levels of severity with each attack– mild the first time and severe the next.

 Some people with asthma might have extended symptom-free periods, interrupted by periodic asthma episodes, while others have some symptoms every day.
 In addition, some people with asthma might only have symptoms during exercise, or when they are exposed to allergens or viral respiratory tract infections.

 (see also: The 2012 Asthma Diet)

 - Excess mucus

 - Whistling sound during exhalation

 - Breathing more difficult after exercising

 - Runny nose